-For Corporate Bank ("CB"), Deutsche Bank expects the macro environment to remain challenging as a result of the COVID-19 pandemic and a further deterioration of the interest rate environment in the first quarter of 2020.
-However, this should also provide the Corporate Bank with opportunities to further support its corporate and commercial clients, including through the facilitation of government sponsored lending programs, the provision of financing as well as payments solutions.
+For Corporate Bank ("CB"), Deutsche Bank expects the macroeconomic environment in 2021 to remain challenging as a result of the COVID-19 pandemic and continued interest rate headwinds as a result of the further deterioration of the interest rate environment in the first quarter of 2020.
+However, the Corporate Bank has been able to largely mitigate these headwinds in 2020 and kept revenues essentially flat by executing on its strategic objectives.

-In 2020, Deutsche Bank expects Corporate Bank revenues to be essentially flat compared to the prior year as the COVID-19 pandemic impacts and macroeconomic headwinds are likely to be offset by its strategic growth initiatives, favorable nonrecurring items recorded in the second quarter of the first six months of 2020, fees from additional lending, and the benefit from the ECB's decision in September 2019 to introduce deposit tiering.
-For Global Transaction Banking, Deutsche Bank expects revenues in 2020 to stay essentially flat compared to the prior year, including the aforementioned benefits of nonrecurring items.
-Cash Management revenues are expected to be essentially flat, with negative effects of interest rate reductions in the U.S. and Asia-Pacific in the first quarter 2020 partially mitigated by ongoing efforts of on deposit repricing and increasing fee income from payments-related projects.
-Trade revenues are expected to remain essentially flat as additional revenues from new lending may offset the slowdown of global business activity especially on structured products.
-Securities Services revenues are expected to be lower in 2020 mainly driven by the absence of episodic items recorded in the prior year.
-Trust and Agency Services revenues should be slightly lower compared to the prior year reflecting interest rate cuts in the U.S. and Asia-Pacific in the first quarter of 2020.
-Commercial Banking revenues are expected to stay essentially flat as repricing actions, and lending initiatives and the widening of non-banking offering should offset the effects of a negative interest rate environment and economic slowdown as a result of the COVID-19 pandemic.
+In 2021, Deutsche Bank expects Corporate Bank revenues to be essentially flat compared to the prior year as its strategic growth initiatives and benefits from the ECB's TLTRO III program are expected to offset the impacts of COVID-19 pandemic and the challenging interest rate environment.
+For Global Transaction Banking, Deutsche Bank expects revenues in 2021 to stay essentially flat compared to the prior year, with revenues in Cash Management essentially flat as the benefits of deposit repricing as well as fee income growth from its payments-related projects are expected to offset negative effects of interest rate reductions in the U.S. and Asia-Pacific in the first quarter of 2020.
+Trade Finance and Lending revenues are expected to be slightly higher reflecting additional revenues from new lending, benefits from the ECB's TLTRO III program and an expected recovery of global business activity in the second half of the year.
+Securities Services revenues are expected to be slightly lower in 2021 driven by the roll-off of specific client mandates and the absence of episodic items recorded in the prior year.
+Trust and Agency Services revenues are expected to be essentially flat supported by business growth in both the corporate trust and depositary receipts businesses, partially offset by negative effects of interest rate cuts in the U.S. and Asia-Pacific in the first quarter of 2020.
+Commercial Banking revenues are expected to be essentially flat as repricing actions, lending initiatives, the widening of its non-banking offering and benefits from the ECB's TLTRO III program are expected to offset the headwinds of the negative interest rate environment.

-Deutsche Bank expects provision for credit losses for the Corporate Bank in the full year to be significantly higher than in the prior year, mainly as a result of the worsening outlook macroeconomic conditions due to the COVID-19 pandemic.
+Deutsche Bank expects provision for credit losses for the Corporate Bank in 2021 to be lower as a result of the absence of idiosyncratic events in the prior year and the improved macroeconomic outlook.

-Noninterest expenses for 2020 are expected to be lower primarily reflecting the absence of a goodwill impairment and lower restructuring charges recorded in 2019.
-Adjusted costs excluding transformation charges should stay essentially flat as lower non-compensation costs are likely to be offset by higher internal service cost allocations.
+Noninterest expenses for 2021 are expected to be slightly lower primarily reflecting lower levels of non-operating costs.
+Adjusted costs excluding transformation charges are expected to stay essentially flat reflecting continuous cost discipline across direct expenses and internal service cost allocations.
 Deutsche Bank plans to continue to focus on regulatory compliance, know-your-client ("KYC") and client on-boarding process enhancement, system stability and control and conduct.

-For 2020, Deutsche Bank expects risk-weighted assets in the Corporate Bank to be higher driven by the balance sheet extension from additional lending activities in response to the COVID-19 pandemic.
+For 2021, Deutsche Bank expects risk-weighted assets in the Corporate Bank to be higher driven by internal model changes in alignment with regulatory requirements, as well as growth of its lending activities.

-Risks to the outlook include potential impacts on the business model from macroeconomic and global geopolitical uncertainty including COVID-19 and a potential deterioration of international trade relations.
-In addition, uncertainty around central bank policies, ongoing regulatory developments (e.g., the finalization of the Basel III framework), event risks and levels of client activity may also have an adverse impact.
+Risks to the outlook include potential impacts on the business model from macroeconomic and global geopolitical uncertainty including uncertainty around duration of and recovery from the COVID-19 pandemic.
+In addition, uncertainty around central bank policies (e.g. the interest rate environment), ongoing regulatory developments (e.g., the finalization of the Basel III framework), event risks and levels of client activity may also have an adverse impact.